 - Now copy everything in

-key.txtand add it to your github account per these instructions: https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/ (Note: you can skip Step 1:
+key.txtand add it to your github account per these instructions: https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/ Note: If you do not see a

 Once you've followed all these steps, you can test that the key was added correctly by doing